Do You Have Tax Problems With the IRS or State? Do You Owe Money? – We Can Help

 Partial Installment is an agreement that allows you to pay what you can afford during the time of the installment period.
 This is when you pay up to the point that the statute expires.
 For example, let’s say that you owe the IRS $25,000 and you have five years left on the statue before this amount will expire.
 However you can only pay $100 a month after you have provided financial statements to the IRS.
 This will be $1,200 per year times five years; it comes to $6,000.
 Then out of $25,000 you end up paying only $6,000 because that’s all you can afford.
 We will more than happy to assess your situation and determine if you qualify for a Partial Installment.

-What if I can’t pay anything towards my tax debt (AKA: Non-Collectible Status)?
+What if I can’t pay anything towards my delinquent taxes (AKA: Non-Collectible Status)?

 Non-Collectible Status is a zero payment installment.
 After you complete financial statements, the Internal Revenue Service will place your account in the Non-Collectible Status.
 This gets reassessed each year and if your situation changes than the IRS will seek payments.